Master of Science in Data Analytics, Master's

 - Our instructors have professional experience and understand the needs of industry and working adults.

 - We offer multiple start dates per year, so your education doesn’t have to wait.

 According to the Bureau of Labor Statistics, employment in the field of mathematical science is projected to grow nearly 28% between 2016 to 2026.

-Transcripts are reviewed on an on-going basis and accepted students may begin at the next available session.
+- Application: Applications are reviewed on an on-going basis and accepted students may begin at the next available session

 - Application Fee: $50